-If you just want to have some basic control over the access to specific actions, you need sth else.
-Here it comes.
+If you just want to have some basic control over the access to specific actions, you need something else.

 Preparations

 This here (in the contact controller) makes Auth skip this action completely.
-The action will be accessable to everybody right away.
+The action will be accessible to everybody right away.

-This is especially important for your login/logout actions:
+This is especially important for your login/register actions:

 Those actions should never trigger any Authorize module.
 All other actions then use our ACL to determine if access is granted or not.